sian-nadin/enron_fraud/README.md

 ## Overview
 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
 In the resulting Federal investigation, a significant amount of typically confidential information entered into the public record, including tens of thousands of emails and detailed financial data for top executives.

-The purpose of this project was to use various machine learning algorithms for identifying POIs, namely company insiders possibly involved in financial fraud at the now shuttered Enron Corporation (side note: I spent my first job after college working in a building across the street from the Enron building in downtown Houston - I always wondered what anyone did over there).
+The purpose of this project was to use various machine learning algorithms for identifying POIs, namely company insiders possibly involved in financial fraud at the now shuttered Enron Corporation.

 The project covers the entire exploratory data analysis (EDA) scope and most of the meat of the analysis and code can be found in the Enron Fraud.ipynb file.